-The Clownfish picks debris and parasites off of the Anemone and chases off predators, such as Butterflyfish, which are immune to the stings of the Anemone.
+The Clownfish picks debris and parasites off of the Anemone and chases off predators, such as Butterflyfish, which are not immune to the stings of the Anemone.
 The stinging tentacles of the Anemone provide protection for the Clownfish.
 The Clownfish develops immunity to the Anemone’s venom after repeated exposure.

 Clownfish and Anemones are best buddies; they are made for one another!

 All Clownfish are born male, and turn into females as they mature.